 How Can Vision Challenges Impact My Ability to Drive?

 Vision is the most critical sense when driving, and any impact to it will also affect your ability to safely operate your vehicle.

-For those who can only see out of one eye, or whose eyes may look in different directions, depth perception can be affected.
-This can make it hard to judge distances when stopping, merging, or parking.
+If you can only see out of one eye, or your eyes look in different directions, your depth perception can be affected and it can be hard to judge distances when stopping, merging, or parking.